wahyukmr/JavaScript-Programming/README.md

 </summary>

   ### ~ Scope in JavaScript :
-  - Scope Concepts
+Scope Concepts:
 - scoping asks the question "where do variable live?" or "where can we access a certain variable, and where not?".
 - There are 3 type Scope in JavaScript: Global Scope, Function Scope(local Scope), and Block Scope.
 - Only let and const variable are block scope.
 - in JavaScript, we have lexical scoping, so the rules of where we can access variables are based on exactly where in the code functions and code blocks are written.

-  - Scope Chain
+Scope Chain:

 -   Every Scope always has access to all the variables from all its outer scope.
 This is the **scope chain!**
 -   When a variable is not in the current Scope, The engine looks up in the scope chain until it finds the variable it's looking for.
 This is called **variable lookup**.
 -   The Scope chain is a one-way street: a Scope will never, ever have access to the variables of an inner Scope.
 -   The Scope chain in a certain Scope is equal to adding together all the variable environment of the all parent Scopes.
 -   The Scope chain has nothing to do with the order in which functions were called. it does not affect the scope chain at all!

-  - The 3 Types of scope
+The 3 Types of scope:

 1. Global Scope
     - 👉 Outside of any function or block
     - 👉 Variable declared in global scope are accessible **everywhere**
 2. Function Scope
     - 👉 The scope of the **function**
     - 👉 Variable are accessible only **inside function, NOT** outside
     - 👉 Also called local scope
 3. Block Scope (ES6)
     - 👉 The scope of the **if block, for loop block, etc**

 ### ~ Hoisting and TDZ in Practice :

 -   The conclusions in this material are
     -   Don't use "var" to declare variables
     -   Use "const" at part of the time declaring variables
     -   Always declare variables above the Scope
     -   Always declare the function first before it is used

 ### ~ The "this" Keyword in Practice :

 -   use of the "this" keyword in calling functions
     -   Method 👉 "this" = Object that is calling the method
     -   Simple Function call 👉 "this" = undefined (if using strict mode)
     -   Arrow Function 👉 "this" = using the this keyword from the parent scope
     -   Event Listener 👉 "this" = DOM Element that the handler is attached to

 ### ~ Regular Functions vs. Arrow Functions :

 -   The conclusions in this material are
     -   Don't use Arrow function in object method
     -   The use of this keyword depends on the object that calls it
     -   When it has a function inside a method, best solution is use Arrow function
     -   Keyword arguments are no longer important in javascsript because there are more modern ways to it

 ### ~ Primitives Types vs. Objects (reference types) :

-  - The conclusions in this material are
-    - in primitives declare the const variable cannot be changed in value, but does not apply to object (reference types)
-    - Type Data Primitive: String, Number, Boolean, Null, bigint, simbool, undefined
-    - Type Data Object: Object Literal, Arrays, Functions, many more...
-    - in primitive = fetch last change
-    - in object(reference types) = every time you make changes to the copy, the original object changes too
+-   The conclusions in this material are - in primitives declare the const variable cannot be changed in value, but does not apply to object (reference types) - Type Data Primitive: String, Number, Boolean, Null, bigint, simbool, undefined - Type Data Object: Object Literal, Arrays, Functions, many more... - in primitive = fetch last change - in object(reference types) = every time you make changes to the copy, the original object changes too
 </details>

 <details> <summary>